hekzam/scan-gui/README.md

 around values in the coordinate system might break things on that end too.
 - The currently implemented CLI could be reworked using the `QCommandLineParser` class.
 This can be done in `main.cpp`.
+- The search functionalities are not finished/optimal for some of them: read the doc for more informations.